tyler-jones8209/Minifig-Sheet-Fill/README.md

 ![MinifigSheet](SheetSS.png)

 Regarding the Google Sheet worksheet, the only thing I manually changed/configured was the header row (Name, Item Number, etc) and other specific formatting options.
 Other than that, everything was created using the script.

+# How to Use
+Here is a comprehensive guide to using this script.
+As long as BrickLink doesn't change or remove sections of the 'My Collection' page the script should work.

+## Prerequisites
+### BrickLink Account
+The meat of this script relies on scarping data from a BrickLink account, so you will need one.
+Additionally, you will need at leat one minifigure in your 'My Collection' page.

+### Google Account
+Similarly to BrickLink, the other half of this project relies on you having a Google account and a usable Google Sheet worksheet.
+Before the script can access your worksheet